-Table 17 Common Table Icons
+Table 23 Common Table Icons

 LABEL DESCRIPTION Add Click this to create a new entry.
-For features where the entry's position in the numbered list is important (features where the NWA/WAC applies the table's entries in order like the firewall for example), you can select an entry and click Add to create a new entry after the selected entry.
+For features where the entry's position in the numbered list is important (features where the Zyxel Device applies the table's entries in order like the firewall for example), you can select an entry and click Add to create a new entry after the selected entry.
 Edit Double-click an entry or select it and click Edit to open a screen where you can modify the entry's settings.
 In some tables you can just click a table entry and edit it directly in the table.
 For those types of tables small red triangles display for table entries with changes that you have not yet applied.
+Remove To remove an entry, select it and click Remove .
+The Zyxel Device confirms you want to remove it before doing so.
+Activate To turn on an entry, select it and click Activate .
+Inactivate To turn off an entry, select it and click Inactivate .
+Object Reference Select an entry and click Object Reference to open a screen that shows which settings use the entry.